 - Select keywords that are related to each other.
 For example, if you sell flowers, you may want to add "roses" and "flower arrangements" to your keyword list.
 That way, your keywords could show ads to customers who are interested in buying roses or flower arrangements.

-- Select keywords related to the websites that your customers see.
+- Select keywords related to the websites your customers see.

-- If you have a strong and well-recognised brand, include branded keywords.
+- If you have a strong and well-recognized brand, include branded keywords.

 Ad group: Brownies